nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

 Aside from money, there are debts that one person owes another that cannot be repaid.
 Such debt as the taking of lives, acts of injustice, abuse, etc., cannot be repaid with mere apologies, or confessions as usually offered by Christians.

 What then does Jesus mean when he asks us to forgive others?
-We forgive others with a firm conviction that they can never repay in the same way God has forgiven us.
+We forgive others, with a firm conviction that they can never repay, in the same way God has forgiven us.
 I don't know about you but I'm not sure if I can really forgive someone the way God does.
-I can't guarantee that there won't be moments I secretly require a payment in my heart, when I entertain the thoughts of vengeance, but I know God can forgive like that.
+I can't guarantee that there won't be moments I secretly require a payment in my heart, when I entertain the thoughts of vengeance, but I know God can forgive as He said.
 He sent His Son to the cross even when we were still sinners like the drug addict howling in agony and in a frantic search for his next fix.

 It's not an easy thing to know and fully believe that God has forgiven us and has cast our sins as far as the East is from the West, as the bottom of the sea is from the high heavens.
 It's not easy to believe that God no longer counts our sins against us.
 But we can only forgive others in proportion to how we know and experience God's forgiveness for us.
 We cannot outdo Him.

 So what are you doing whispering in God's ears what God had banished by sending His precious Son to the cross?

 ## Credit
-I owe a debt of gratitude to brother Aaron Budjen who produced a life changing series of 12 sermons with the same title, ["Understanding Forgiveness"](http://livinggodministries.net)&mdash;please click on the link at left to access the full series in mp3 format&mdash;that this article is derived from as well as much of its content.
+I owe a debt of gratitude to brother Aaron Budjen who produced a life changing series of 12 sermons with the same title: ["Understanding Forgiveness"](http://livinggodministries.net)&mdash;please click on the link at left to access the full series in mp3 format&mdash;that this article is derived from as well as much of its content.

 As I was near completion of this writing, a wonderful opportunity came with a request that I serve as an editor for a book being translated into English from Vietnamese.
 The book consists of testimonies from people who suffered from drug addiction but had been delivered miraculously by the power of the love of God.
 The testimonies that I had the privilege to edit gave me just the perfect closing thoughts to bring home the key concept of God's complete forgiveness that took a while to build.
 Thank you the VCRM team for making me a part of this wonderful project.